Best Canned Meats To Add To Your Survival Pantry

 You must begin with sanitized jars and clean utensils to prevent bacterial contamination.

-Take extreme care when prepping the meat because leaving bits of shell or bone or extra fats all affect the quality of the final product.
+Because leaving bits of shell or bone or extra fats all affect the quality of the final product.

-↓ Canning Meats (Super Easy Raw Pack)
+↓ Canning Proteins (Super Easy Raw Pack)

 Final Thoughts